gopteran/nest/content/docs/components.md

 ---
-title: "Component Overview"
+title: 'Component Overview'
 draft: false
+summary:
-summary: "Complete overview of all Gopteran ecosystem components and how they work together"
+  'Complete overview of all Gopteran ecosystem components and how they work together'
-tags: ["components", "overview", "architecture", "ecosystem"]
+tags: ['components', 'overview', 'architecture', 'ecosystem']
-categories: ["Documentation"]
+categories: ['Documentation']
 weight: 5
 ---

 # Gopteran Component Overview

 The Gopteran ecosystem consists of six specialized components, each designed with a specific role in mind.
 Like a flock of birds working together, each component has its unique function while contributing to the overall flight of your infrastructure.

 ## Architecture Diagram